Grosserly/sans/README.md

 ## Changed:
 - Title from "Bad Time Simulator (Sans Fight)" to just "Bad Time Simulator"
-- Some comments to be more brief
+- Some comments to be more consise